zulux07437/LAKMS/README.md

 ![LAKMS-GetInfo](https://github.com/zulux07437/LAKMS/blob/main/LAKMS-Image/LAKMS-GetInfo.png)<br>

 If that is no problem, Click the "Activate !"<br>
-Attention: When you activate, The current activation status will be uninstalled.
+Attention: When you activate, The current activation status will be uninstalled.<br>
-(The version used for the screenshot has a few bugs, so Unload the DLL is failing.)
+(The version used for the screenshot has a few bugs, so Unload the DLL is failing.)<br>
 ![LAKMS-Activate](https://github.com/zulux07437/LAKMS/blob/main/LAKMS-Image/LAKMS-Activate.png)<br>